Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 ---

-In this module you will, based on the requirements of the municipality of Sogndal, be setting up the first page of your application for newcomers and verify that everything looks as expected locally.
+In this module you will, based on the requirements of the municipality of Sogndal, set up the first page of your application for newcomers and verify that everything looks as expected locally.

 **Topics covered in this module:**